 The body is unable to make omega 3 and omega 6 fatty acids.

-Omega 6 is found in soybeans, corn, and safflower oil, or any product made with these types of oil.
+Omega 6 is found in soybeans, corn, safflower oil, or any product made with these types of oil.

 Omega 3 is found in fish.

 Fat is used for many bodily functions.
-The storage of energy in the form of adipose tissue along with small amounts of fat in skeletal muscle.
+The storage of energy in the form of adipose tissue and small amounts of fat in skeletal muscle.
 Body fat is also used to protect and insulate organs, regulate hormones, and for carrying and storing the fat soluble vitamins A, E, D, and K

 Relationship with Cholesterol